emreokanbaskaya1/data_analysis_capstone_project/README.md

 - **Instrumentalness:** Predicts whether a track contains no vocals.
 Values closer to 1.0 indicate higher likelihood of the track being instrumental.
 - **Liveness:** Detects the presence of a live audience.
 Higher values represent a greater probability of the track being performed live.

-## Project Files

-- **python_analysis.ipynb:** The Power BI dashboard file showcasing the visualized insights from the data.
-- **EDA Analizi:** The Jupyter Notebook file containing the exploratory data analysis.

 ## Conclusion